allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 #### Modes of Expression (ME)
 Conceptualize and execute original interactive, animated, and three-dimensionally rendered screen-based projects using Python
-- Begin developing a personal sense of investment in computer programming projects through written ideation and reflection i.e. begin to have clear objectives for writing code within a greater context, and the ability to reflect on success with those objectives,
+- Begin developing a personal sense of investment in computer programming projects through written ideation and reflection i.e. begin to have clear objectives for writing code within a greater context, and the ability to reflect on success with those objectives.

+## Required materials

+### Textbook(s)

+There are no textbooks for this course.
+Any texts or articles used will be available online or distributed in class.

+### Platforms

+This course relies on the GitHub, Discord, and Trinket.
+Your work will be assigned and evaluated using these platforms and official course communication will take place through them.
+You are expected to sign up for accounts and remain active on these platforms throughout the semester.

 ## Evaluation